-- A reduced rate of 2.25% applies to gasoline sales. - † Indiana collects a "gasoline use tax" from distributors, equal to 7% (the state sales tax rate) of the preceding month's statewide average retail price per gallon of gasoline.
+- A reduced rate of 2.25% applies to gasoline sales. - Indiana collects a "gasoline use tax" from distributors, equal to 7% (the state sales tax rate) of the preceding month's statewide average retail price per gallon of gasoline.
 The tax is included in the retail price.
-The law says the tax is considered equivalent to the state sales tax, and retailers are relieved from collecting sales tax on gasoline purchases. - Δ New York collects state sales tax on motor fuel sales on a cents-per-gallon basis (8.75¢ within the Metropolitan Commuter Transportation District or 8¢ outside it), rather than applying the state sales tax percentage rate. - ‡ A 2.1% sales tax applies in localities served by mass transit.
+The law says the tax is considered equivalent to the state sales tax, and retailers are relieved from collecting sales tax on gasoline purchases.
+Special fuel (such as diesel fuel) is not subject to state sales tax. - Δ New York collects state sales tax on motor fuel sales on a cents-per-gallon basis (8.75¢ within the Metropolitan Commuter Transportation District or 8¢ outside it), rather than applying the state sales tax percentage rate. - A 2.1% sales tax applies in localities served by mass transit.

 Connecticut has a "Petroleum Products Gross Earnings Tax" of 8.1% of a company's gross earnings from initial sales of petroleum products in the state, which is included in the retail price.
 New Jersey has a "Petroleum Products Gross Receipts Tax" of 12.85% of a company's gross receipts from initial sales of motor fuels in the state.
 It is converted to a rate of 23¢ per gallon (adjusted quarterly) for motor fuels, and is added to the retail price.
-An additional tax of 4¢ per gallon is imposed.
-Beginning July 1, 2017, the additional tax will increase to 8¢ for diesel fuel.
+An additional tax of 4¢ per gallon (8¢ for diesel fuel) is imposed.